haoxiuwang/nextjs/public/series/Secret_Garden/4/source.md

 They were always talking and laughing and making noises.”

-She thought of the robin and of the way he seemed to sing his song at her, and as she remembered the tree-top he perched on she stopped rather suddenly on the path.
+She thought of the robin and of the way he seemed to sing his song at her,

+and as she remembered the tree-top he perched on she stopped rather suddenly on the path.

-“I believe that tree was in the secret garden—I feel sure it was,” she said.
+“I believe that tree was in the secret garden, I feel sure it was,” she said.

 “There was a wall round the place and there was no door.”